augustofasano/Probit-PFMVB/ApplicationTutorial.md

 library(RColorBrewer)
 ```

-The code to reproduce each of the Figures 2, S2 and S3 in the paper is reported in the following sub-sections, together with the necessary steps to reproduce Figure 3 and S4.
+The code to reproduce Figures 2, S2 and S3 in the paper is reported in the following sub-sections, together with the necessary steps to reproduce Figure 3 and S4.
  The four Figures can be found in the folder [`img`](https://github.com/augustofasano/Probit-PFMVB/tree/master/img).

 Figure 2: comparison of moments and predictive probabilities